 Angelman syndrome affects an estimated 1 in 12,000 to 20,000 people.

 Many of the characteristic features of Angelman syndrome result from the loss of function of a gene called UBE3A.
 People normally inherit one copy of the UBE3A gene from each parent.
-Both copies of this gene are turned on (active) in many of the body's tissues.
-In certain areas of the brain, however, only the copy inherited from a person's mother (the maternal copy) is active.
+Both copies of this gene are turned on (active) in most of the body's tissues.
+However, in nerve cells (neurons) in the brain and spinal cord (central nervous system), only the copy inherited from a person's mother (the maternal copy) is active.
 This parent-specific gene activation is caused by a phenomenon called genomic imprinting.
-If the maternal copy of the UBE3A gene is lost because of a chromosomal change or a gene mutation, a person will have no active copies of the gene in some parts of the brain.
+If the maternal copy of the UBE3A gene is lost because of a chromosomal change or a gene variant (also known as a mutation), a person will have no active copies of the gene in most parts of the brain.

 Several different genetic mechanisms can inactivate or delete the maternal copy of the UBE3A gene.
 Most cases of Angelman syndrome (about 70 percent) occur when a segment of the maternal chromosome 15 containing this gene is deleted.
-In other cases (about 11 percent), Angelman syndrome is caused by a mutation in the maternal copy of the UBE3A gene.
+In other cases (about 10 to 20 percent), Angelman syndrome is caused by a variant in the maternal copy of the UBE3A gene.

 The causes of Angelman syndrome are unknown in 10 to 15 percent of affected individuals.
 Changes involving other genes or chromosomes may be responsible for the disorder in these cases.